 - Leadership (extra-curricular leadership, teamwork, time management, supervisory)

-Encourage your student to get involved with clubs and organizations on campus.
+Support your student's involvement with clubs and organizations on campus.

 Employers value participation, especially where your student has held leadership positions.
-It is more important to be in a few meaningful leadership roles than to be a member of many clubs and organizations.
+It is more important to be in a few meaningful leadership roles than to be a member of several clubs and organizations.
 Leadership experiences will not only look great on a resume, but will also give your student the opportunity to gain marketable skills.
+Community involvement through volunteerism is also valued by employers.
+Volunteer opportunities are posted online through DIGGERecruiting and students can indicate if they are interested in volunteering through their profile.

 Influence your student to gain work experience through Career Services’ experiential learning program.